-The names of the company's main subsidiaries and financial information relating thereto appear on page 58.
+The names of the company's main subsidiaries and financial information relating thereto appear on page 58 of the annual financial statements.

 AUDIT AND RISK COMMITTEE REPORT

 The Clicks Group audit and risk committee is a formal statutory committee in terms of the Companies Act and sub-committee of the board.
 The committee functions within documented terms of reference and complies with relevant legislation, regulation and governance codes.
 This report of the audit and risk committee is presented to shareholders in compliance with the requirements of the Companies Act and the King Code of Governance Principles ("King III").